hanielcedraz/BAQCOM/README.txt

 STEP.7 - Mapping with STAR (baqcom_mapping pipeline):

-#Generate the genome indexes files needs to be performed only one for each genome/annotation version.
+#Generate the genome indexes files.
+This step needs to be performed just once for each genome/annotation version.
 After the index generation step, the mapping will be started automatically.

 #This code will generate index and mapping.